juucustodio/xamarin-docs.pt-br/docs/ios/deploy-test/linker.md

 2. Nas **Propriedades do Projeto**, selecione **Build do iOS**:

     ![](linker-images/linking02w.png "Selecionar Build do iOS")
-3. Siga as instruções abaixo para alterar as opções de vinculação.
+3. Siga as instruções abaixo para alterar as opções do linker.

 -----